Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/central/research-manager.md

 ## ER Diagram

 The internal information model is presented in the following as a UML diagram, but should please be understood as an ER diagram.
+If deployed in a cluster environment, data will be stored in a redis store.

 ```mermaid
 classDiagram